SwiftRex/SwiftRex/README.md

 There's no "State" protocol or type in SwiftRex.
 However, State will be found as a generic parameter for most core data structures, meaning that it's up to you to define what is the root State type.

-Conceptually, we can say that state is the knowledge an app holds while is open, usually in memory and mutable, or in other words, it's like a paper where you write down some values, and for every action you receive you erase one value and replace by another value.
-Another way of thinking about state is in a functional programming way: the state is not persisted, but it's the result of a function that takes the initial values of your app and also all the actions it received since it was launched, and calculates the current values by applying the action changes on top of the initial state.
+Conceptually, we can say that state represents the whole knowledge that an app holds while is open, usually in memory and mutable; it's like a paper on where you write down some values, and for every action you receive you erase one value and replace it by a different value.
+Another way of thinking about state is in a functional programming way: the state is not persisted, but it's the result of a function that takes the initial condition of your app plus all the actions it received since it was launched, and calculates the current values by applying chronologically all the action changes on top of the initial state.
 This is known as [Event Sourcing Design Pattern](https://martinfowler.com/eaaDev/EventSourcing.html) and it's becoming popular recently in some web backend services, such as [Kafka Event Sourcing](https://kafka.apache.org/uses).

 In a device with limited battery and memory we can't afford having a true event-sourcing pattern because it would be too expensive recreating the whole history of an app every time someone requests a simple boolean.
 So we "cache" the new state every time an action is received, and this in-memory cache is precisely what we call "State" in SwiftRex.
-So maybe we can have a better generalisation for what a state is.
+So maybe we mix both ways of thinking about State and come up with a better generalisation for what a state is.

 **State is the result of a function that takes two arguments: the previous (or initial) state and some action that occurred, to determine the new state.** This happens incrementally as more and more actions arrive.
 State is useful for **output** data to the user.

 However, be careful, some things may look like state but they are not.
-Let's assume you have an app that shows to the user a price.
+Let's assume you have an app that shows an item price to the user.
 This price will be shown as `"$3.00"` in US, or `"$3,00"` in Germany, or maybe this product can be listed in british pounds, so in US we should show `"£3.00"` while in Germany it would be `"£3,00"`.
 In this example we have:
 - Currency type (`£` or `$`)
 - Numeric value (`3`)
 - Locale (`us` or `de`)
 - Formatted string (`"$3.00"`, `"$3,00"`, `"£3.00"` or `"£3,00"`)

 The formatted string itself is **NOT** state, because it can be calculated from the other properties.
 This can be called "derived state" and holding that is asking for inconsistency.
 We would have to remember to update this value every time one of the others change.
 So it's better to represent this String either as a calculated property or a function of the other 3 values.
 The best place for this sort of derived state is in presenters or controllers, unless you have a high cost to recalculate it and in this case you could store in the state and be very careful about it.
+Luckily SwiftRex helps to keep the state consistent as we're about to see in the Reducer section, still, it's better off not duplicating information that can be easily and cheaply calculated.

 For representing the state of an app we recommend value types: structs or enums.
 Tuples would be acceptable as well, but unfortunately Swift currently doesn't allow us to conform tuples to protocols, and **we want our whole state to be Equatable**.